vizui/designpatterns/docs/content/patterns/components/tooltips.md

 [pattern]
 ### Content
 The content of a tooltip can vary.
-It's best to keep it short and simple.
+It's best to keep it to a few words.
 [preview]
 <div style="width: 120px;">
     <button type="button" class="btn btn-block btn-default" data-toggle="tooltip" data-placement="right" title="Print">Short</button>